sercet65/Automated-BIM-Model-Annotation-via-Graph-Neural-Networks-Model-Architecture/README.md

 ## Description

 The pipeline processes input files to generate node and edge data suitable for GNNs.
-This includes feature extraction, data preprocessing, and constructing a graph-based representation of the BIM data.
-The GNN model then learns to annotate the BIM elements, identifying patterns and relationships within the data.

 ## Graph Generation and Preprocessing